Thomas-Redding/Sprout/API.md

   maxSize() -> [float]
   setMaxSize([float])

+  movable() -> bool
+  setMovable(bool movable)

+  # This lets a window become key and front and then return focus to where it was originally.
+  borrowOwnership()
+  returnOwnership()

 class Sprout:
   listenForHotkey(self, int keyCode, bool cmd, bool opt, bool ctrl, bool shift, function callback) # async